nbriz/webvr-workshop/hosting/README.md

 # Step 1: create a new GitHub project

 If you haven't already, create a free account on [github](https://github.com/).
-Once you're signed in, create a new project (aka "repository") by click on the green "New" or "New Repository" button or simply go to [https://github.com/new](https://github.com/new).
+Once you're signed in, create a new project (aka "repository") by clicking on the green "New" or "New Repository" button or simply go to [https://github.com/new](https://github.com/new).
 Once there you should see a page like this:

 ![new project](images/create-project.png)